adhanom1/GO-Study/README.md

 Platform Independent: Go language is just like Java language as it support platform independency.
 Due to its modular design and modularity i.e., the code is compiled and is converted into binary form which is as small as possible and hence, it requires no dependency.
 Its code can be compiled in any platform or any server and application you work on.

-Object-oriented programming is a programming paradigm which uses the idea of “objects” to represent data and methods.
+object-oriented programming is a programming paradigm which uses the idea of “objects” to represent data and methods.
 Go does not strictly support object orientation but is a lightweight object Oriented language.
 Object Oriented Programming in Golang is different from that in other languages like C++ or Java due to factors mentioned below:

                                                    Struct
 Go does not support custom types through classes but structs.
 Structs in Golang are user-defined types that hold just the state and not the behavior.
 Structs can be used to represent a complex object comprising more than one key-value pairs.
 We can add functions to the struct that can add behavior to it.